-I realize now that I was missing out my whole life.
-Winter doesn’t have to be scary and cold – it can actually be tons of fun and it’s insanely beautiful!
+I realize now what I was missing out my whole life.
+Winter doesn’t have to be scary and cold – it can actually be tons of fun, and it’s insanely beautiful!
 I don’t know why it took me til my 29th year of life to figure this all out.

 In January of this year, I visited the Austrian Alps and came to find that living in a snow globe world is magical, after all.
 Here are my favorite Austria winter activities: